luisalexanderavila/IUC02-NFDI-MatWerk/README.md

 Welcome to the Git repository of the ["Infrastructure Use Case IUC02 - Framework for Curation and Distribution of Reference Datasets"](https://nfdi-matwerk.de/project/structure/use-cases/iuc02) of the consortium [NFDI-MatWerk](https://nfdi-matwerk.de/).

-In this repository you find information and files regarding our published and current (unpublished) developments.
+In this repository you find information and files regarding our published and current developments.

 # Published Work